Immaculate103/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Task 0 is a script that prints _putchar
+Task 0 is a program that prints _putchar